Activity: An Experiment with Dice

 |Total Frequency =||108|

-Now draw a bar graph to illustrate your results.
+Now draw a bar graph to show your results.

 You may get something like this: